KingiDE/Taskify/README.md

 ![Taskify README Banner](https://github.com/user-attachments/assets/a64fa617-2207-4823-b882-d06757383a54)

-Taskify is an privacy-focused project-planning tool that works entirely locally on your device.
+Taskify is a privacy-focused project-planning tool that works entirely locally on your device.
 It provides basic functionality such as sorting and filtering all tasks as well as creating custom fields.

 ## ⛏️ Usage